femdias/femdias.github.io/_pages/codes_datasets.md

 Dataset of performance rates  (approval, failure and dropout rates of students) per municipality in Brazil, from 1999 to 2005 and from 2007 to 2022.
 Obtained via Freedom of Information Law.

-[Brazil's CCTs by municipality](https://github.com/femdias/Brazil_CCTs_by_municipality/tree/main) A dataset with the value and number of beneficiaries by municipality, month and program of all Brazil's Conditional Cash Transfers, from January 2013 to Dezember 2024.
+[Brazil's CCTs by municipality](https://github.com/femdias/Brazil_CCTs_by_municipality/tree/main) A dataset with the value and number of beneficiaries by municipality, month and program of all Brazil's Conditional Cash Transfers, from January 2013 to December 2024.